-In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements ("SFAS 160"), which changes the accounting and reporting standards for the noncontrolling interests in a subsidiary in consolidated financial statements.
-SFAS 160 recharacterizes minority interests as noncontrolling interests and requires noncontrolling interests to be classified as a component of shareholders' equity.
-SFAS 160 is effective January 1, 2009 and requires retroactive adoption of the presentation and disclosure requirements for existing minority interests.
-The Company has evaluated the impact of SFAS 160 on its consolidated financial statements and does not expect SFAS 160 to have a material impact on its consolidated results of operations or financial condition.
+Effective January 1, 2009, the Company adopted the provisions for the accounting and reporting of noncontrolling interests in a subsidiary in consolidated financial statements as required by the Consolidations Topic of the Codification.
+These provisions recharacterize minority interests as noncontrolling interests and require noncontrolling interests to be classified as a component of shareholders' equity.
+These provisions require retroactive adoption of the presentation and disclosure requirements for existing minority interests.
+The adoption of these provisions had no impact on the Company's consolidated results of operations or financial condition.